Take the First Step

 In cases where someone is experiencing co-occurring disorders, both conditions must be treated to help the person fully recover.
 Fortunately, Jackson House has the tools and expertise to help our clients address their mental health and substance use disorders head-on.

 At Jackson House, we believe in treating substance use disorders and mental health conditions side by side.
 To truly help someone you must address all of their needs.
-Substance abuse and mental health issues are often entwined in a vicious cycle.
+Substance use disorders and mental health issues are often entwined in a vicious cycle.
 We do not believe in putting one condition aside to address the other.
 We take the time to get to know our clients and develop treatment plans that allow us to manage their dependence on drugs or alcohol and mental health needs.

 We are fortunate to have two highly specialized programs within the Jackson House family.
 Jackson House Addiction Treatment & Recovery Centers helps people manage their addiction issues, while Jackson House was intentionally designed to give our clients a safe place to address their mental health needs.
 When clients are experiencing a dual diagnosis, we work with them to identify which program would be the best fit.
 Regardless of where they end up, our team provides the necessary treatment to address the conditions equally, and our experience allows us to optimize treatment as our clients’ needs change.
 Focusing on someone’s addiction and mental health issues at the same time gives our clients the best chance at recovery.